 The Hornet Heritage Award

-The Hornet Heritage Award recognizes a multigenerational ESU family with Hornet fever in their bloodlines.
+The Hornet Heritage Family award, sponsored by the ESU Alumni Association, annually recognizes a multigenerational family of Hornet alumni and former students with Hornet fever in their bloodlines.
 A new family is recognized annually at Family Day.

 To learn more about the award or to nominate a family, call the Alumni Relations office at (620) 341-5440.